phoenixbf/prismin/README.md

 ![Test Image 1](./res/prismin-header.png)

 The PRISMIN (Processing and transfeR of Interaction States and Mappings through Image-based eNcoding) framework, allows to encode users' interaction states and mappings into compact and lightweight images, easily *manipulable* and *transferable* between peers in networked contexts.
+It is designed and developed by B. Fanini (CNR ISPC)

 The framework - based on [Node.js](https://nodejs.org/) - provides **Interaction Volumes** (`QVolume class`) as runtime accessories that can be arranged and deployed in virtual 3D scenes to capture or influence user interactions within specific areas. **Interaction Prisms** (`QPrism class`) can be used to *refract* interaction states and *bake* them into images.